 Tetanus Vaccinations

 If you become injured during flood clean-up, contact your health care provider for wound care and to determine if a tetanus-containing vaccination is needed.
-If a tetanus-containing vaccination is recommended, the Bremer County Health Department does offer Tdap (tetanus, diphtheria, and pertussis) vaccine to the public for a $35 charge.

 Boil Water Advisories